smorad/um_cisc_7026/lecture_09_autoencoders.typ

 ]

 ==
-Asymmetric upsample autoencoders tend to work better #pause
+I find that asymmetric upsample autoencoders tend to work better #pause
 - `Upsample -> Conv -> Activation` #pause
-- Finding filter size, stride, etc that produce the same shape is painful #pause
+- Finding filter size, stride, etc that produce the correct shape is painful #pause

 I use symmetric autoencoders because they are easier to implement #pause
 - `ConvTranspose -> Activation` #pause